eskehaack/mlops_grp33/reports/README.md

 >
 > Answer:

 While DVC is setup up for the processed data of our project, we ended up not utilizing it fully due to transfer limits when using object versioning of our 101k images.
 While we attempted to modify our dataset to better fit with DVC we instead suffered performance gains during training.
 Instead we mainly continued using deterministic generation of a processed dataset from our original raw data.
-DVC would have really shined for this project if we had gone in depth with different transformations and other processing steps, as it would have allowed us to track the development in model performance concurrently with changes in processed data used for training.
+DVC would have shined for this project if we had gone in depth with different transformations and other processing steps, as it would have allowed us to track the development in model performance concurrently with changes in processed data used for training.
 Likewise, object versioning would shine if we had heavier data processing such that the checkout and pull of an old data version, would be faster than rerunning an old processing setup, to reproduce earlier results.

 ### Question 11